LinkWellNodes/Documentation/blog/Build-A-Chainlink-Price-Feed-With-Flux-Aggregator/index.md

 4. **Data Update:** The aggregated result is then updated on-chain, becoming the latest data point for the feed.
 This data then becomes available for smart contracts and other on-chain entities to use, ensuring they have access to accurate and timely information.

-## Steps For Developing a Custom Price Feed With FluxAggregator
+## Steps for developing a custom Price Feed with FluxAggregator

-While we won't dive into the exact deployment process for the FluxAggregator protocol in this article (stay tuned for a future release on this), we will provide the high-level steps.
+While we won't dive into the exact deployment process for the FluxAggregator protocol in this article (stay tuned for a future guide on this), we will provide the high-level steps.

 The steps for integrating a custom Chainlink price feed are: